 Better Toughness

-As important as strength is, it is far from the only indicator when projecting a material's long-term performance profile.
+While strength is important, it is far from the only indicator of a material's long-term performance profile.

-Fiberglass pultrusion composites often face intense real-world applications.
-The toughness of polyurethane makes it better able to resist the kinds of impacts that composites are regularly exposed to.
+Fiberglass pultrusion composites are often subjected to intense real-world applications.
+The toughness of polyurethane makes it better able to withstand the types of impacts to which composites are regularly exposed.

 That toughness also gives polyurethane distinct advantages in terms of:

-Finally, polyurethane's improved toughness has beneficial effects on secondary operations such as component assembly.
+Finally, polyurethane's improved toughness benefits secondary operations, such as component assembly.

 Unlike other forms of fiberglass pultrusion, polyurethane does not need to be pre-drilled for screws and other fasteners.
-Instead, self-tapping screws can safely be used, often drastically cutting down on assembly times.
+Instead, self-tapping screws can be used safely, often significantly reducing assembly times.

 Greater UV Resistance

-Fiberglass pultrusion products are often used for outdoor applications that entail long-term exposure to naturally occurring ultraviolet light rays.
+Fiberglass pultrusion products are often used for outdoor applications that require long-term exposure to natural ultraviolet radiation.

-Such UV light can cause problems for certain polymers, leading over time to marked reductions in strength.
-Polyurethane shows a much greater ability to resist UV damage than both UPE and VE.
+Such UV light can cause problems for certain polymers, leading to marked reductions in strength over time.
+Polyurethane exhibits a much greater resistance to UV damage than both UPE and VE.

-One study subjected various types of fiberglass pultrusion to 1000 hours of ultraviolet light, then measured for changes in transverse strength.
+One study subjected various types of fiberglass pultrusion to 1000 hours of ultraviolet light and then measured changes in transverse strength.

 VE experienced strength reductions between 25 and 40 percent, and UPE experienced reductions between 15 and 20 percent.
 PU, meanwhile, only lost 10 to 15 percent of its strength.